josephjojoe/chai-mlx/README.md

 [`josephjojoe/chai-mlx`](https://huggingface.co/josephjojoe/chai-mlx)
 (~1.2 GB, float32 safetensors, sharded with an index file).
 They are Chai Discovery's released Chai-1 weights, re-expressed in MLX's naming convention — no retraining or numerical modification.
+The shipped `config.json` records `config_version="1"` and `compute_dtype="reference"`, so loading directly from HF picks up the same default precision policy documented above.

 If you'd rather start from the upstream TorchScript distribution, fetch the `.pt` files from Chai's CDN and convert locally: